 The free estimate template can help you as you’re developing a project budget.
 It allows you to identify costs and more accurately estimate how much your labor, materials and more will cost.
 This will inform your RFQ and will help you decide which vendors or contractors fit your project’s requirements.

 Related Procurement Content

-ProjectManager.com is a cloud-based tool that gives you real-time data for greater insights and better decision-making.
+ProjectManager is an online tool that gives you real-time data for greater insights and better decision-making.
 It helps you manage every phase of your project, from planning through execution, monitoring and controlling for greater productivity.
 Try it today by taking this free 30-day trial.